-Be prepared for an early start, as first few hours of the day are often the busiest.
+Be prepared for an early start, as the first few hours of the day are often the busiest.
 Bring some sandwiches!
-You won’t want to miss a moment of the action having to go looking for some lunch.
+You won’t want to miss a moment of the action whilst looking for some lunch.

 The major migration hotspots are around our coasts, especially during the spring, but autumn migration can be seen almost anywhere in the country.
 Compared to the great rush north, when all the birds are arriving at the same time, in a hurry to get on with the vital task of breeding, birds take the journey south in stages, stopping to refuel and socialise on the way.
 Here are some of our highlights to watch out for:

 Spring migration is known as the great rush north, as birds race back to their more northerly breeding grounds having spent the winter in milder regions further south.
 There's an air of urgency, each bird eager to claim the best territory or find the best mate, so most spring migrants rarely pause in one place for long until they've reached their final destination.

 Spring sees the return of many of our summer visitors, birds that breed in the UK but winter in southern Europe, Africa or even further afield.
 Many of these are insect-eaters that can't find enough food here in winter.
 They can appear as early as March, with wheatears, chiffchaffs, sand martins and ring ouzels often the first to arrive.

 Things heat up in April, with more birds arriving all the time.
 Swallows, willow warblers, blackcaps, redstarts, tree pipits, yellow wagtails and house martins are often spotted early in the month, with later arrivals including garden warblers, whinchats, turtle doves, swifts and pied and spotted flycatchers.
 April also sees the return of the cuckoo, whose call is widely regarded as the classic sign of spring.